IIT-EnergySystemModels/openTEPES/doc/md/SolutionMethods.md

 It solves the complete model, decomposed by the stage Benders decomposition method (file `openTEPES_ProblemSolvingStageDecomposition`).
 The master problem determines the investment decisions and the subproblem the operation decisions.
 The subproblem is solved by stages (e.g., weeks or months).
-The duration of the stage (weekly -168 h- or monthly -672 h- or quarterly -2184 h-) is what makes sense from a system operation point of view.
+The duration of the stage (weekly —168 h—, monthly —672 h—, or quarterly —2184 h—) is chosen based on what makes sense from a system operation point of view.
 This value must be larger than or equal to the shortest duration of any storage type (e.g., weekly).

 Inventory levels of ESS at the end of every stage are fixed for the decomposition, i.e., consecutive stages are not tied to each other.